Kodaiji Temple 高台寺

 Kodaiji is a Zen Buddhist temple founded in 1605.
 Kita no Mandokoro, better known by her nickname, Nene, built it in memory of her deceased husband, the ruthless warlord Toyotomi Hideyoshi.

 Hideyoshi was a crucial figure in the unification of Japan, which had been torn apart by conflict for some 150 years.
-You can find his portrait side-by-side with Nene's in the main hall.
+You can find his portrait side-by-side with Nene's in the sanctuary.

 The temple gardens are exquisite, with ponds skirted by maples and undercover wooden walkways, a bamboo grove, and dry landscape gardens designed to convey the vastness of the ocean.